The men's basketball team opens the season at home on Saturday, while the women's volleyball and men's water polo teams also have home events.

 Epstein began his affiliation with the Pepperdine basketball program during the 1985-86 campaign when he provided color commentary.
-Epstein assumed the play-by-play chores the following season and is beginning his 25th campaign in that capacity.
+Epstein assumed the play-by-play chores the following season.

 A sports enthusiast, Epstein has broadcast numerous collegiate sporting events, including UNLV football and UCLA baseball.
 Additionally, Epstein is currently broadcasting high school and community college football games, and is calling the play-by-play for polo during the summer months at Will Rogers State Park in Pacific Palisades.
 Epstein has announced high school baseball, basketball and football on numerous media outlets throughout Southern California.